Wildsong/docker-arcgis-enterprise/datastore/README.md

 From ArcCatalog you can create a connection to a PostgreSQL database, then you can "Enable Enterprise Geodatabase".
 This will ask for an authorization file.
 It's looking for a keycodes file, not a PRVC file.

+## Changes

+I used to try to configure the datastore in the start.sh script, and also to federate.

+That meant the datastore had to wait for the server to start.

+It also meant I could not use the unconfigured datastore to restore a backup from a working datastore on another machine to test the restore process.
+That's what I am doing today.

+Hence all that is commented out in start.sh now.
+You have to do those steps manually now.